Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 Therefore, the Filipino god is neither man nor woman.
 It is simply a spirit that encompasses and represents the characteristics of both genders.

-A babaylan can be male, female, or feminized men and hermaphrodites known as Asog in the Visayas.
+A babaylan can be a male, female, or feminized man and hermaphrodite known as Asog in the Visayas.